arturadib/botio/README.md

 ## Getting started

 Bot.io depends on [Node.js](https://github.com/joyent/node) and `git`.
-To get started, create a new dir for your Botio files, bootstrap the necessary files, and fire up the server:
+To get started, create a new dir for your Botio files, bootstrap the necessary files (this also takes care of setting up the necessary Github hooks), and fire up the server:

 ```
 $ npm install -g botio